Ad Code

 Current Statistics: How Many Women Are in the Army?

-As of 2023, women make up approximately 17% of the active-duty U.S. Army, translating to around 74,000 female soldiers.
-This number represents a significant increase from previous decades and reflects ongoing efforts to recruit and retain more women in the military.
+As of 2023, approximately 17% of the active-duty U.S. Army consists of women, which translates to around 74,000 female soldiers.
+This marks a significant increase from previous decades and reflects ongoing efforts to recruit and retain women in the military.
+Additionally, women hold leadership positions, ranging from non-commissioned officers (NCOs) to generals, further highlighting the Army’s commitment to diversity and inclusion.

 Challenges and Opportunities for Women in the Army